-Asset-risk profile has improved, but remains vulnerable to tail risks stemming from sector concentrations
+Asset risk profile has improved, but remains vulnerable to tail risks stemming from sector concentrations

-We assign a ba1 Asset Risk score to HCOB, four notches below the a3 initial score, reflecting significant concentration risks, which in an adverse scenario could lead to an accelerated increase in problem loans, beyond the reported nonperforming loan ratio of 2%-3% that the bank achieved despite challenges from the coronavirus pandemic.
+We assign a ba1 Asset Risk score to HCOB, four notches below the a3 initial score, reflecting significant concentration risks.
+In an adverse scenario, these risks could lead to an accelerated increase in problem loans beyond the reported nonperforming loan ratio of 2%-3% that the bank achieved.
+The bank's concentration in higher-risk CRE lending remains at a multiple of its capital and exposes it to cyclicality.
+Ship lending was significantly reduced after the privatisation in 2018.